silentE3/groupCapstone/README.md

 # ASU Group Forming Tool
 [![codecov](https://codecov.io/gh/zredinger/team-58/branch/main/graph/badge.svg?token=UEEKNFR2WG)](https://codecov.io/gh/zredinger/team-58)

 This application allows a user to provide student surveys and generate groups based on specific criteria.
 It uses 2 algorithms to group the students as best it can.
-It also provides reporting capabilities to identify where the grouping is at.
+It also provides reporting capabilities to identify grouping statistics

 ## Setup